citelao/102R/README.md

-# 102R &emdash; How to Do Your Homework Faster
+# 102R &mdash; How to Do Your Homework Faster

 Notes &amp; Course Material for WUSTL CSE102R, a code skills addition to the intro computer engineering course.